InstantWebP2P/node-android/src/com/iwebpp/node/js/README.md

-Run node-android context from JS engine on JVM
+Run node-android API from JS engine on JVM